 Add Shortcuts to Active Folder ? ×

-Show windows from selected folder as shortcuts in act tive fol der
+Show windows from selected folder as shortcuts in active folder

-Add from folder: 3D Surface Plots - 3D Surface Map Choose window types, counts are inside () from DEM
+Add from folder: 3D Surface Plots - 3D Surface Map from DEM Choose window types, counts are inside ()

 Graph (1)

-Workbook (0)

-Matrixbook (1)
+Workbook (0) Matrixbook (1)

 Layout (0)

 Cascade Added Windows

-ОК C ancel
+ОК Can cel

+When a shortcut window is added to the active folder, a home button ("Go to original") .
+Clicking the button will navigate to (and activate) the original window in its containing folder.

+A shortcut window will display the name of the PE folder in parentheses, on the window title bar.

+Clicking Close clicking cl

-- When a shortcut window is added to the active folder, a home button ("Go to original") .
-Clicking the button will navigate to (and activate) the original window in its containing folder. - A shortcut window will display the name of the PE folder in parentheses, on the window title bar. - Clicking Close In a shortcut window will hide the shortcut in the current folder. - To remove shortcuts from the active folder, right-click on the folder in Project Explorer and Remove Shortcuts (dimmed when there are no shortcuts to remove). - Minimized or maximized windows added as shortcuts will be restored up or down so that they are visible but do not fill the workspace.
+To remove shortcuts from the active folder, right-click on the folder in Project Explorer and Remove Shortcuts (dimmed when there are no shortcuts to remove).
+Minimized or maximized windows added as shortcuts will be restored up or down so that they are visible but do not fill the workspace.

-5.1.8 Apps Center and App Gallery
+5.1.9 Apps Center and App Gallery